Tutorial 55: O(1) Memory Online Learning¶

 loss = trainer.train_sequence(inputs, targets)

-# Memory usage doesn't depend on sequence length
+# Memory usage is constant regardless of sequence length

 print(f"Memory per step: {trainer.memory_per_step} parameters")